Table of Contents

 The Pipedrive mobile CRM app is fairly simple to get your head around, though it's not quite as sleek as the desktop version.

-In any case, users can view contact information and move deals between various stages of the pipeline, and even access reports in real-time.
+In any case, users can view contact information move deals between various stages of the pipeline, and even access reports in real-time.

 Flexibility